AdrianPop/plans/readme.md

         // $event->newPlan = Here lies the new plan.
 If it's the same plan, it will match with the $event->oldPlan ],
     \Rennokki\Plans\Events\UpgradeSubscriptionUntil::class => [
+        // $event->model = The model that upgraded the subscription.
         // $event->subscription = The current subscription.
         // $event->expiresOn = The Carbon instance of the date when the subscription will expire.
         // $event->startFromNow = If the subscription is upgraded now or is created a new subscription, in the future.